pulin1103/ot-docs/site/en/codelabs/telink-openthread-hardware/en.index.lab.md

      ...
      ```

 4. Run OTBR Docker for the first time, and reference the serial port of RCP (ttyACM0).
-If you want to continue using this OTBR Docker, use the command **docker start otbr**
+If you want to continue using this OTBR Docker, use the command **docker start otbr**.

      ```console
      $ docker run --name "otbr" --sysctl "net.ipv6.conf.all.disable_ipv6=0 net.ipv4.conf.all.forwarding=1 net.ipv6.conf.all.forwarding=1" -p 8080:80 --dns=127.0.0.1 -it --volume /dev/ttyACM0:/dev/ttyACM0 --privileged openthread/otbr --radio-url spinel+hdlc+uart:///dev/ttyACM0
      ```

-5. Open a new terminal window to test the connectivity between the Raspberry Pi and the RCP
+5. Open a new SSH terminal window to test the connectivity between the Raspberry Pi and the RCP.

      ```console
      $ docker exec -ti otbr sh -c "sudo ot-ctl"